expectopatronum/sampleCNN-pytorch/README.md

 [MagnaTagATune Dataset](http://mirg.city.ac.uk/codeapps/the-magnatagatune-dataset)
 * Used tag annotations and audio data

+How to unzip the data (found at [keunwoochoi/magnatagatune-list](https://github.com/keunwoochoi/magnatagatune-list)):

+After downloading the three files,

+`cat mp3.zip.* > mp3_all.zip` to merge them, then unzip it by

+`unzip mp3_all.zip`

+You get 16 folders, '0' to '9' and 'a' to 'f'.

 ### Model
 9 1D conv layers and input sample size of 59049 (~3 seconds)